basketry/graphql/README.md

 # GraphQL support

+## Engine

+The GraphQL "Engine" defines the logic for expressing a service in terms of GraphQL.
+It is used to power the schema generator included in this package and can be used for building custom generators for emitting GraphQL-related code.

 ## Generator

 The provided generator creates a GraphQL schema.
 This package also provides a definition for the `rel` metadata type that defines the relationship between types.
 This allows the generator to produce a scehma that can be implemented solely by calls to the methods also defined in the service.

-Use the `rel` metadata type and the provided rules to ensure that the service design includes the necessary features to support generating a GraphQL schema.f
+Use the `rel` metadata type and the provided rules to ensure that the service design includes the necessary features to support generating a GraphQL schema.

 ## Rules